OSInside/kiwi/doc/source/index.rst

   * Virtual Disk for e.g cloud frameworks
   * OEM Expandable Disk for system deployment from ISO or the network
   * File system images for deployment in a pxe boot environment
-  * Container images for e.g docker
+  * Container images for e.g. docker
 * Supported architectures: x86/x86_64, s390/s390x, ppc/ppc64, arm/aarch64
 * Help on mailinglist and IRC
 * and many more